Spain or Portugal? Which is the best Iberian destination?

 Eco-friendliness in Spain and Portugal

-Both Portugal and Spain have been working towards being more environment-friendly.
-We have visited Spain many times, during the last 20, 25 years and we live in Portugal, and during this time it’s obvious that there have been huge improvements, but we find that streets are now much cleaner than they were, which is great to see.
-There’s also a big push towards recycling, though there’s a lot to be done.
-They have also been reducing air pollution and carbon emissions.
+Both Portugal and Spain have been working towards being more environmentally friendly.
+We have visited Spain many times, during the last 20 to 25 years, and we live in Portugal.
+During this time, it’s evident that there have been massive improvements, but we find that streets are now much cleaner than they were, which is great to see.

 It’s rather difficult to separate the countries in this item, so we will give it a tie.

-The interaction with the locals greatly influences the experience we have in each country, and we find the Portuguese very different from the Spaniards.
+The interactions with locals dramatically influence our experience in each country, and we find the Portuguese very different from the Spaniards.

 In general, the Portuguese are quiet and relaxed.
-Portugal has a very laid-back vibe which is perfect for anyone on a trip or vacation.
+Portugal has a very laid-back vibe, perfect for anyone on a trip or vacation.
 Tourists usually also find the Portuguese to be very helpful and easy-going.
-The Spaniards are much louder and proud people.
+The Spaniards are much louder and prouder people.

-Finally, The Portuguese also speak much better English than Spaniards.
-In both countries, the younger generations speak much better English than the older, so, with more or less difficulty you’ll be able to communicate.
+Finally, the Portuguese also speak much better English than the Spaniards.
+In both countries, the younger generations speak much better English than the older ones, so, with more or less difficulty, you’ll be able to communicate.

 reasons to visit Portugal vs Spain